bwestlin/akka-actor-ladybugs/README.md

 This exercise was mainly about learning to program correctly in the realms of multi-threading and the exercise was set to be done in C++ targeting the Win32 API.

-*Here follows a video of the application running:*
+*Here follows a video of that application running:*

 <iframe width="640" height="480" src="//www.youtube.com/embed/mhjmqMw9Lnc" frameborder="0" allowfullscreen></iframe>